karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rps_tourney_work_log.md

 1. There is no hard evidence yet that engineers' 90% confidence effort prediction intervals will be correct more than 60-70% of the time. <a id="ref-1-source"><sup>[[1]](#ref-1-target)</sup></a>
 2. Software projects are usually underestimated, and the overrun is on average around 30%. <a id="ref-2-source"><sup>[[2]](#ref-2-target)</sup></a>

 So... estimates are useful, but have definite limitations.
 Remember: estimates are not the same as commitments.
-Your project management and business process have to account for reality.
-It's only a problem if you try to pretend that it isn't.
+Your project management and business processes have to account for reality.
+That's only a problem if you try to pretend that it isn't.

 <a id="ref-1-target>[[1]](#ref-1-source)</a> Jørgensen, Magne, Karl Teigen, and Kjetil Moløkken-Østvold. "[Better sure than safe?
 Over-confidence in judgement based software development effort prediction intervals.](https://www.simula.no/publications/better-sure-safe-overconfidence-judgment-based-software-development-effort-prediction)" *Journal of Systems and Software*, February 2004.